Silver Airways: History

 On April 23, 2018, Silver Airways announced the acquisition of Seaborne Airlines, a San Juan–based airline serving the Caribbean.
 In November 2019, Silver Airways created a codeshare partnership with Delta Air Lines and American Airlines to provide single ticket booking with baggage transfers to destinations in the Caribbean.

 In February 2020, Silver Airways announced new services to Charleston International Airport from its hubs in Fort Lauderdale, Orlando, and Tampa; however, due to the COVID-19 pandemic and its impacts on aviation, the services were initially postponed until November 2020, when service was finally started.

 In March 2020, Silver announced the introduction of its own services to its San Juan base previously acquired along with its subsidiary Seaborne Airlines, with routes from San Juan launching in phases between March and July 2020 as more of the airline's ATR 42-600 aircraft would be delivered.

 On November 9, 2021, Silver Airways began contract flying for Amazon Air with feeder flights from Albuquerque and Des Moines to Amazon's hub at the Fort Worth Alliance Airport near Fort Worth, Texas.
 Silver used two ATR 72-500 aircraft configured for airfreight operations and painted with Amazon's "Prime Air" logo.
 However, Amazon cut ties with Silver as of July 3, 2023, ending the airline's cargo services.

 On December 30, 2024, Silver Airways filed for Chapter 11 bankruptcy protection.
 The company planned to continue operations throughout the procedure, and intended to exit bankruptcy by the first quarter of 2025.

 On March 2, 2025, Silver Airways abruptly ceased flying out of Orlando.
 At least two aircraft, N408SV and N409SV, ferried from San Juan to Coeur D’Alene (COE).
 The routing brought them to South Carolina and Sioux Falls, starting on March 1.
 Additional fleet exits continued through April and into May.
 Aircraft have ferried to YQS, St. Thomas Airport in Ontario, Canada along with SGD, Sogdenberg, Denmark.

 In April 2025, Silver Airways warned that its Chapter 11 case may end up converting to Chapter 7, which would result in liquidation.

 On June 11, 2025, Silver Airways sold itself to Wexford Capital after no other participating bids came in to purchase its assets.
 However, Wexford was not interested in maintaining flight operations, forcing Silver to abruptly shut down that day.
 Silver Airways' last flight was Flight 56 from Tampa International Airport to Fort Lauderdale-Hollywood International Airport operated by N706SV, which arrived at 11:51 p.m.
 EDT on June 10, 2025.
+On July 29, 2025, Silver Airways converted its Chapter 11 case to a Chapter 7 bankruptcy liquidation.